 What are the interest rates and terms for the PPP loan amount that is not forgiven?

-Any amount of the loan not forgiven will continue on as a 2-year loan with an interest rate of 0.5% and is 100% guaranteed by the SBA.
+Any amount of the loan not forgiven will continue on as a five-year loan with an interest rate of 0.5% and is 100% guaranteed by the SBA.
+Additionally, updates to the program in June 2020 allow recipients to defer loan payments until they receive compensation for the forgiven amounts.

 Am I responsible for interest on the forgiven loan amount?

-No. If the full principal of the PPP loan is forgiven, the borrower is not responsible for interest accrued in the 8-week covered period.
+No. If the full principal of the PPP loan is forgiven, the borrower is not responsible for interest accrued in the eight-week covered period.

 What fees do you have to pay?

 None.
 The cost of participation in the program is waived for both borrowers and lenders.
-The loan also includes an automatic deferment of payments for 6 months, and no prepayment penalties.
+The loan also includes an automatic deferment of payments for six months, and no prepayment penalties.

 Do I need to pledge any collateral for these loans?